-Future Minimum Lease Payments receivable under non-cancellable investment Property Operating Leases not recognised in the Financial Statements are due: Within 1 year 161 190 Later than 1 year but less than 5 years 220 357 Later than 5 years - Total Minimum Lease Payments Receivable 381 547 (e) Investment Property Income & Expenditure - summary Rental Income from Investment Properties: - Minimum Lease Payments 199 195 Direct Operating Expenses on Investment Properties: - that generated rental income (20) (16) Net Revenue Contribution from Investment Properties 179 179 plus: Fair Value Movement for year 677 (892) Total Income attributable to Investment Properties 856 (713)
+(B) VALUATION BASIS The basis of Valuation of Investment Properties is Fair Value, being the amounts for which the properties could be exchanged between willing parties in arms length transaction, based on current prices in an active market for similar properties in the same location and condition and subject to similar leases.
+The 2008 valuations was based on Independent Assessments made by a member of the Australian Property: Institute.
+In 2009 a desktop audit was undertaken by Coucil's Property Manager Mr D Nagel who is a registered valuer - Registered Valuer No 2748.
+(C) CONTRACTUAL OBLIGATIONS AT REPORTING DATE Refer to Note 12 for disclosures relating to any Capital and Service obligations that have been contracted.
+(D) LEASING ARRANGEMENTS Details of leased Investment Properties are as follows; Future Minimum Lease Payments receivable under non-cancellable Investment Property Operating Leases not recognised in the Financial Statements are due: Within 1 year 161 190 Later than 1 year but less than 5 years 220 357 Later than 5 years - Total Minimum Lease Payments Receivable 381 547 (E) INVESTMENT PROPERTY INCOME & EXPENDITURE - SUMMARY Rental Income from Investment Properties: - Minimum Lease Payments 199 195 Direct Operating Expenses on Investment Properties: 199 195 - that generated rental income (20) (16) Net Revenue Contribution from Investment Properties 179 179 plus: 1/9 1/9 Fair Value Movement for year 677 (892) Tail value Provenient for year 077 (092)

+Total Income attributable to Investment Properties

-Note 15.
-Financial Risk Management
+Note 15 Financial Risk Management